Chart Color Schemes

 Burnie - Wivenhoe is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Burnie - Wivenhoe's population is around 3685 as of Nov 2025.
-This reflects a decrease of 94 people (2.5%) since the 2021 Census which reported a population of 3779 people.
-The change is inferred from the estimated resident population of 3679 from the ABS as of June 2024 and an additional 20 validated new addresses since the Census date.
-This level of population equates to a density ratio of 321 persons per square kilometer, providing significant space per person and potential room for further development.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 60% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Burnie - Wivenhoe's population was around 3,677 as of Feb 2026.
+This reflected a decrease of 102 people (2.7%) since the 2021 Census, which reported a population of 3,779 people.
+The change was inferred from the estimated resident population of 3,669 from the ABS as of June 2024 and an additional 20 validated new addresses since the Census date.
+This level of population equated to a density ratio of 321 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 60.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, Tasmania State Government's Regional/LGA projections released in 2022 with 2021 as the base year are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, projections indicate a decline in overall population over this period, with the area's population expected to shrink by 24 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 65 to 74 age group which is projected to expand by 70 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, Tasmania State Government's Regional/LGA projections were adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, projections indicated a decline in overall population, with the area's population expected to shrink by 24 persons by 2041 according to this methodology.
+However, growth across specific age cohorts was anticipated, led by the 65 to 74 age group, which was projected to expand by 70 people.

 Frequently Asked Questions - Population